What are the requirements for background checks for international teachers?

 Background checks

-In order to comply with the International Child Protection Task Force’s clear recommendations on best-recruiting practices, we advise that you upload a background check to the document section(eg teacher registration card/document/police check) from any and all previous countries you have worked in for more than 6 months, along with proof of teaching certification such as transcripts and certificates.
+To comply with the International Child Protection Task Force’s clear recommendations on best-recruiting practices, we advise that you upload a background check to the document section(eg teacher registration card/document/police check) from any previous countries you have worked in for more than 6 months, along with proof of teaching certification such as transcripts and certificates.

 background checks for international schools Search Associates ANZ photo taken of the back of a security officer wearing his uniform